Darshanptl7500/GPlaceAPI/README.md

 This includes following:

  - [Place Search][2]
-     - Nearby Search (search places withing a specified area)
+     - Nearby Search (search places in a specified area)
      - Text Search (search places based on a search string)
  - [Place Details][3] (get more comprehensive information about a place)
  - [Place Photos][9] (Get more info about place photos)
  - [Place Autocomplete][10]  (Get place predictions based on the search text)
  - [Query Autocomplete][11](Get on-the-fly geographic query predictions)

-##Instalation
+##How To Use

 ### Manual (or using git submodule)
  1. Implement [AFNetworking 2.0][4]
-    - GPlaceAPI uses AFNetworking 2.0 so, you need to add AFNetworking[12] in your project
+    - GPlaceAPI uses AFNetworking 2.0 so, you need to add AFNetworking[4] in your project
  2. Download source files from this repository
  3. Add all files from *GPlaceAPI* folder to your project's target